 Pelvic floor challenges are common during and after pregnancy and with aging, but many are treatable and can be improved or fully resolved with pelvic floor physiotherapy.
-Pelvic physiotherapy can help you regain control of your bladder or bowels, reduce severity of pelvic organ prolapse, narrow a diastasis rectus abdominus gap, decrease pelvic pain, improve your sexual function and enjoyment, and improve your overall well being.
+Pelvic physiotherapy can help you regain control of your bladder and/or bowels, reduce severity of pelvic organ prolapse, narrow a diastasis rectus abdominus gap, decrease pelvic pain, improve your sexual function and enjoyment, and improve your overall well being.

 - You have urinary or fecal leakage when laughing, coughing, jumping, running, or any time of increased abdominal pressure

 - You urinate frequently (more than 5-8 times daily)